-It was Army Scouts on the trail of Apache Indians who first noted the canyon had copper in 1869, and even found evidence of primitive mining, although some sources indicate in the mid-1860s, Arizona Gold Miner Henry Clifton had already found the mineral.
+It was Army Scouts on the trail of Apache Indians who first noted the canyon had copper in 1869 and even found evidence of primitive mining, although some sources indicate in the mid-1860s, Arizona Gold Miner Henry Clifton had already found the mineral.
 It would be three years before prospectors returned to the area, first establishing Goulding’s Camp, named for one of the early miners.

 In 1879, Arizona Territory’s first steam-powered railroad was built by the Lesinskys to bring ore in from the mine to the smelter.
 Over the next 20 years, 10 “baby gauge” locomotives were purchased, called so due to the fact that the track was only 20 inches wide, compared to a regular narrow gauge at 36 inches and standard gauge 58 inches wide.
 Only one of the ten original locomotives remain in Clifton, the Copper Head, retired in 1922 and on display next to the Clifton Cliff Jail.

 In 1882 the Lesinsky brothers sold out to the Arizona Copper Company, owned by Scottish Investors, who continued to expand the operation, despite the fact it wasn’t hugely profitable due to the fluctuations in copper prices.
-In 1902 the Shannon Copper Company built another smelter on what is now known as Shannon Hill, to refine ore from the nearby mining town of Metcalf.
+In 1902 the Shannon Copper Company built another smelter on what is now known as Shannon Hill to refine ore from the nearby mining town of Metcalf.

-In 1906, the Clifton Cliff Jail closed it’s doors after a large flood nearly submerged the building.
-Prisoners had to be pulled out a small window high in the roof and the jail was left filled with mud and debris.
+In 1906, the Clifton Cliff Jail closed its doors after a large flood nearly submerged the building.
+Prisoners had to be pulled out a small window high in the roof, and the jail was left filled with mud and debris.
 Restored in 1929, the Clifton Cliff Jail is now part of the Clifton Townsite Historic District.

 Of the more notable businesses, Clifton Mineral Hot Springs and Bath House attracted many from around the region.
 Known for its thermal springs that fed directly into the building, the business had a steady flow of patrons, which benefited other businesses in Clifton as well.
 A rich social life sprang up, compared with that of larger cities.
-Attractions included theatres and opera houses which drew renowned talent to their stages.
+Attractions included theatres and opera houses, which drew renowned talent to their stages.

 With just about 3,300 residents today, Clifton’s rich mining history is on display and is an interesting visit for Old West and mining enthusiasts.
-Be sure to check out the Historic Depot and Visitors Center, and Clifton Cliff Jail.
+Be sure to check out the Historic Depot and Visitors Center and Clifton Cliff Jail.

 While much of the old downtown area is primarily abandoned, there has been talk over the years of trying to bring life back to the district, much like Bisbee did.

-©Dave Alexander, Legends of America, updated January 2020.
+©Dave Alexander, Legends of America, updated December 2020.